Meet Kim Stuckey MD

 Dr. Schrock trained as a Medical Doctor and specialized in Family Medicine at the University of Cincinnati.
 After finishing residency, he completed a fellowship in Faculty Development and Underserved Medicine at the University of Cincinnati.
 With over 20 years of experience as a physician, he has worked for years in private practice in Goshen and Syracuse, Indiana, led the University of Tennessee Family Medicine Residency program in Memphis and taught at the Saint Joseph Family Medicine Residency in Mishawaka, Indiana.
 Beginning in 2022, he is providing patient care at Medicine Reimagined.
 He has been board certified in Family Medicine for almost 20 years, teaching and providing care for all ages in the office, the hospital, at homes, and extended care facilities.
 He obtained board certification in Lifestyle Medicine in 2020 and looks forward to continuing to add this experience to his patient care in the coming years.

-He is married to Dr. Stuckey, enjoys their 2 teenagers, and gets out to walk the above mentioned energetic dog almost daily.
-While he doesn't have the "foodie" taste buds that Margaret has, he does follow a whole food plant-based diet and would be happy to discuss this, as well as other areas of Lifestyle Medicine with interested patients.
+He is married to Dr. Stuckey, enjoys their adult children, and gets out to walk the above mentioned energetic dog almost daily.
+He follows a whole food plant-based diet and would be happy to discuss this, as well as other areas of Lifestyle Medicine with interested patients.

 What is DPC